 With technology changing almost daily, the latest machines come with advanced features and technology to suit the demand of users.

 It is therefore important that you choose the machine which is the latest and comes with features such as auto shut off, built-in heater, varied frequency range, degassing, etc.

 Ultrasonic cleaners operating on 30W to 50W models are less expensive.

 And for home purposes, you need to find a device that is effective enough and consumes less power.

-However, if you are planning to buy a cleaning machine for professional or industrial use, you may need to invest more as it requires purchasing a unit with a higher power.
+However, if you are planning to buy a paint dip-stripping machine for professional or industrial use, you may need to invest more as it requires purchasing a unit with a higher power.

 Look about whether the unit comes with a proper warranty by the manufacturer.